jeremywillans/ha-rest980-roomba/README.md

 # ha-rest980-roomba

+## NOTICE DEV BRANCH IS NOT READY FOR USE
+## THIS HAS BREAKING CHANGES IN AN ATTEMPT TO MOVE TO VACUUM DOMAIN
+## TESTING HAS NOT BEEN DONE TO CONFIRM THIS WORKS

+## YOU HAVE BEEN WARNED !!

 Home Assistant - iRobot Roomba i7+ Configuration using rest980

 This repository provides configuration to get an iRobot Roomba i7+ robot vacuum cleaner integrated with Home Assistant using the rest980 Docker Image!